algotom/algotom/docs/source/index.rst

 provided to help users quickly develop prototype-methods or build a pipeline for processing their own data.

-The software is made available for :cite:`Vo:21`.
+The software is made available for the paper in :cite:`Vo:21`.
 Selected answers to technical questions of anonymous reviewers about methods in the paper is `here <https://www.researchgate.net/profile/Nghia-T-Vo/publication/351559034_Selected_replies_to_technical_questions_from_reviewerspdf/data/609d2c69a6fdcc9aa7e697ea/Selected-replies-to-technical-questions-from-reviewers.pdf>`_.